R-GTD: A Geometric Analysis of Gradient Temporal-Difference Learning in Singular Regimes: Preliminaries

-\end{problem} Here, $\|x\|_{D^\beta}$ is defined as $\sqrt{x^\top D^\beta x}$ for any positive-definite matrix $D^\beta$.
+Here, $\|x\|_{D^\beta}$ is defined as $\sqrt{x^\top D^\beta x}$ for any positive-definite matrix $D^\beta$.
 Note that minimizing the objective means minimizing the error of the PBE in \eqref{PBE} with respect to $ \|\cdot\|_{D^\beta}$.
 Moreover, in the objective of~\Cref{problem:2}, $d^{\beta}$ depends on the behavior policy, $\beta$, while $P^{\pi}$ and $R^{\pi}$ depend on the target policy, $\pi$, that we want to evaluate.
 This structure allows us to obtain an off-policy learning algorithm through the importance sampling~\citep{precup2001off} or sub-sampling techniques~\citep{sutton2008convergent}.

 Although GTD2 is a promising algorithm with convergence guarantees under off-policy training, its theoretical analysis relies on the following assumption: \begin{assumption} $\Phi ^\top D^{\beta} (\gamma P^\pi - I)\Phi $ is nonsingular, where $I$ denotes the identity matrix with an appropriate dimension. \end{assumption} Note that~\Cref{assumption:2} is common in the literature, and is adopted in~\citet{sutton2008convergent,sutton2009fast,ghiassian2020gradient} for convergence of GTD methods.
-In this paper, we refer to $\Phi^\top D^{\beta} (I - \gamma P^\pi)\Phi$ as the \emph{feature interaction matrix} (FIM), and we say the problem is \emph{ill-conditioned} when the FIM is singular or nearly singular.
+In this paper, we refer to $\Phi^\top D^{\beta} (\gamma P^\pi - I)\Phi$ as the \emph{feature interaction matrix} (FIM), and we say the problem is \emph{ill-conditioned} when the FIM is singular or nearly singular.
 Under~\Cref{assumption:2}, the MSPBE minimization in~\Cref{problem:2} has a unique solution.
 In particular, the GTD2 solution is given by

 as shown in~\citet{macua2014distributed}, which coincides with the unique solution of the PBE under \Cref{assumption:2}.
-To find this solution in an incremental and model-free manner, \citet{sutton2009fast} derived the GTD2 algorithm with a convergence analysis.
 More recently, to provide a deeper optimization-theoretic perspective, \citet{lee2022new} showed that the MSPBE minimization in \Cref{problem:2} can be equivalently expressed as the following constrained optimization problem: \begin{problem} Solve for $\theta \in {\mathbb R}^q$ the optimization